SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    > Splitting the relations:
    >
    > 1. Reduces the size of data that needs to fit in memory
+   > 2. Reduces the number of comparisons the DBMS needs to perform **per tuple**.
    > 2. If two tuples have the same values on the join columns, then they should
-   >    be put in the same partition pair.
+   >    be put in the same partition pair, so the tuples in one bucket only
+   >    need to compare with the tuples in the other corresponding bucket.
    >
    >    This is why hash join can only hanlde equi-join and natural join.